Chamberonne catchment

 Because of these challenges, the Chamberonne is also at the center of two major initiatives carried out by the Canton of Vaud: the Plan régional d’évacuation des eaux (PREE) de la Chamberonne (whose development started in 2018 with the goals of improving the management of the Chamberonne drainage basin) and the Broye-Chamberonne renaturation project (https://broye-chamberonne.ch/ecf-chamberonne/), which will substantially modify the morphology of the river close to its mouth.

 The proximity of the Chamberonne to the UNIL/EPFL campuses represents a unique opportunity for teaching, research and innovation.
 Many Environmental Science courses include excursions and activities on the Chamberonne and some are developed in collaboration with local associations.
-We are currently documenting these activities with the goal of creating an academic network around the Chamberonne and development new ideas.
+To facilitate exchanges and develop new ideas, an academic network around the Chamberonne has been created in spring 2025.
 Every person/group interested in collaborating and developing new projects is welcome to join this network.

 Ongoing activities